gaetbout/starknet-array-manipulation/README.md

     * Remove last
     * Remove first
     * Remove at a specific index
-    * All occurences of
-    * First occurence of
-    * Last occurence of
-4. Splice
+4. Searching
-5. Finding
+    * contains
     * index of
     * min
     * max
-6. Counting occurences of
+    * Counting occurrences of
-7. Sorting
+5. Sorting
-8. Replace
+6. Replace
-9. Reverse
+7. Reverse
-10. Joining 2 arrays
+8. Joining 2 arrays

 /!\ signal some might throw an exception!

 ## TODO
+ - Removing
+    * All occurences of
+    * First occurence of
+    * Last occurence of
+ - Searching
+    * Index of min
+    * index of max
-Flatten?
+ - Flatten?
-Support of structure in a generic way?
+ - Support of structure in a generic way?
+ - Copy from to

 Don't hesitate to request me any feature that could be missing